Maximilian I of Mexico: Dismissal as viceroy

 Maximilian's tenure as viceroy was short-lived, lasting only two years during a period of rising local tensions.
-Although holding title of viceroy, the viceroy's jurisdiction did not fully extend over the Austrian garrison, which was opposed to any sort of liberal reforms.
+Although holding title of viceroy, his jurisdiction did not fully extend over the Austrian garrison, which was opposed to any sort of liberal reforms.
 Maximilian went to Vienna in April 1858 to ask his brother the emperor to grant him both military and administrative jurisdiction, while continuing a policy of concessions.
 Franz Joseph rejected the appeal.
-That left Maximilian with only the limited role of prefect of police while tensions were rising in Piedmont.
-On 3 January 1859, for security reasons, Carlota was asked to return to Miramar, and she sent her valuables out of Lombardy Venetia.
-Only while safe in the royal Palace of Milan did she share her concerns with her mother Sofia.
+That left Maximilian with only the limited role of prefect of police while tensions with Piedmont were rising.
+On 3 January 1859, for security reasons, Carlota was asked to return to Miramar, and she sent her valuables out of Lombardy-Venetia.
+Only while safe in the royal Palace of Milan did she share her concerns with her mother-in-law Sophie.

 In February 1859, the Austrian military cracked down, making numerous arrests in Milan and Venice.
 The prisoners came from the upper classes and were transported to Mantua and various prisons throughout the realm.
-The city of Brescia was occupied by militia, while several battalions were camped on Piacenza, and on the shores of the river Po.
-Maximilian hoped to moderate the severe dispositions of General Ferencz Gyulai.
+The city of Brescia was occupied by militia, while several battalions were camped in Piacenza, and on the shores of the River Po.
+Maximilian hoped to moderate the severe dispositions of General Ferenc Gyulay.
 Maximilian had just received permission from his brother to open the private law schools in Pavia and Padua.
 In March 1859, there were incidents between the Milanese police and the Veronese public.
-In Pavia, one of the states governed by Maximilian, Austria created a veritable state of military occupation.
-The Italian situation was becoming critical, and order could no longer be maintained without mercenary troops.
+In Pavia, one of the cities governed by Maximilian, Austria created a veritable state of military occupation.
+The Italian situation was becoming critical, and order could no longer be maintained without troops.

 The Austrian archduke's conciliatory efforts ultimately fell apart when his various projects for improving the wellbeing of the Italian public were shut down.
 Franz Joseph was intent on preventing any concessions to the populace.
 The emperor considered Maximilian too liberal and generous with the rebellious Italian population.
 Franz Joseph relieved his brother of his post as viceroy on 10 April 1859.